HTTPArchive/almanac.httparchive.org/src/content/en/2022/privacy.md

   )
 }}

-We record that 4.6% of desktops websites use any IAB, with 3.5% using USP and 2.2% using IAB.
+We record that 4.6% of desktop websites use any IAB, with 3.5% using USP and 2.2% using IAB.
 Thus, we have recorded an increase for both specifications since last year.
 We would like to note here that our measurement is USA-based, so according to TCF, no consent banner is required for non-EU visits.
 So this can be the reason why we identify more websites with USP.

 {{ figure_markup(
   image="iab-tcfv2-prevalence.png",